half-ogre/qed/README.md

 _A minimal build daemon and web-based build manager for repositories hosted on GitHub._

+:warning:
+_qed_ is just getting started and is only barely useful.
+It's still needs lots of features and is certainly full of bugs.
+:warning:

 _qed_ accepts [post-receive hooks](https://help.github.com/articles/post-receive-hooks) from a GitHub repository and then clones and builds that repository.
 When finished, it uses the GitHub API to update the commit status.

 ## Server Installation